ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

 ## Interesting Questions to Ask

+We ask these questions to differentiate among species, sex, and island.
+Analyzing these differences may suggest evolutionary or adaptive changes developed by the penguins.

 -   What is the average flipper length?
 What about for each species?

 -   Are there more male or female penguins?
 What about per island or species?